alan-platform/alan-platform.github.io/pages/about.md

   - Backup routines.

 ## Kjerner
 Kjerner took over development of the Alan platform from M-industries since the beginning of 2019.
 M-industries built the Alan platform to help international businesses like Tata Steel and Hydro improve data quality and upgrade their legacy systems.
+Of course, Kjerner runs fully on Alan itself as well: for accounting, planning, etc.

 We're based near the campus of Delft University of Technology and you can find us here:

 - [Kjerner.com](https://www.kjerner.com)